Lawrence Summers: In popular culture

 The 2010 film The Social Network, which deals with the founding of the social networking site Facebook, shows Summers (played by Douglas Urbanski), in his then-capacity as President of Harvard, meeting with Cameron and Tyler Winklevoss to discuss their accusations against Mark Zuckerberg.

-In the 2010 documentary Inside Job, Summers is presented as one of the key figures behind the financial crisis of 2007–2008.
+In the 2010 documentary Inside Job, Summers is presented as one of the key figures behind the 2008 financial crisis.
 Charles Ferguson points out the economist's role in what he characterizes as the deregulation of many domains of the financial sector.

-In The Simpsons episode "E My Sports" (S30 E17), first broadcast March 17, 2019, the character Principal Seymour Skinner looks at a $100 bill and remarks "$100 bill, autographed by Lawrence Summers.
-Such a carefree signature, before the great recession."